 Nepal is an incredible destination home to breathtaking hidden valleys, eye-popping scenery and world famous National Parks.
 Nepal is home to the highest mountain ranges in the world, measuring well above 8000 meters and there is good infrastructure for international visitors.
-Going to Nepal gives you the opportunity to see spectacular scenery, meet friendly locals, sample tasty cuisine and also go on an adventure - some of which will be the biggest challenges you ever face in your life.
+Get inspired to visit Nepal.

 Get information, tips, itineraries and inspiration for visiting Nepal.

 Traveling to Nepal gives you the opportunity to see spectacular scenery, meet friendly locals, sample tasty cuisine and also go on an adventure - some of which will be the biggest challenges you ever face in your life.
 You will get to enjoy:

 Here are some places you should add to your Nepal itinerary: